rmogicato/Master_Thesis/README.md

 * `evaluate_open_set.py` shows how the open-set performance using methods from `open_class_methods.py`
 * `visualize_plots.py` is a simple visualization file which uses methods from `visualization_helper.py`

+### Python issues
+If you use Python 3.10 and PyTorch 1.11, you may encounter an error message related to the `collections` package.
+This is a Python 3.10 issue with a relatively easy fix found [here](https://discuss.pytorch.org/t/issues-on-using-nn-dataparallel-with-python-3-10-and-pytorch-1-11/146745/16).